Telos-Project/Universal-Preprocessor/README.md

 When the preprocessor is executed, the code within the directives will execute in the order that the directives are placed.

-The code within the directive operates as a function that recieves two unnamed arguments, the first being the current contents of the text file with all preprocessor directives removed, and the second being the index of the directive within said cropped text.
+The code within the directive operates as a function that recieves three arguments, which are unnamed by default, the first being the current contents of the text file with all preprocessor directives removed, the second being the index of the directive within said cropped text, and the third being an array of miscellanous string arguments that were passed in by the environment.

 Anything written to stdout (that is, anything that would normally be printed to the console), will be injected where the directive is placed.
 However, if the code, executing as a function,